world-class/REPL/podcasts/README.md

 - [Signals and Threads](https://signalsandthreads.com/) - _"Listen in on Jane Street’s Ron Minsky as he has conversations with engineers working on everything from clock synchronization to reliable multicast, build systems to reconfigurable hardware.
 Get a peek at how Jane Street approaches problems, and how those ideas relate to tech more broadly."_
 - [Techdirt](https://www.techdirt.com/blog/podcast/) - _"Techdirt is one of the better podcasts in tech policy issues."_ (from Alex Flach, UoL student)
 - [The Talk Show - John Gruber](https://daringfireball.net/thetalkshow/) - _"The Talk Show is a technology podcast started by Gruber intended as a "director's commentary" to his website, Daring Fireball."_ ([from Wikipedia](https://en.wikipedia.org/wiki/John_Gruber#The_Talk_Show))
-- [Signals and Threads](https://signalsandthreads.com/) - _"Listen in on Jane Street’s Ron Minsky as he has conversations with engineers working on everything from clock synchronization to reliable multicast, build systems to reconfigurable hardware.
-Get a peek at how Jane Street approaches problems, and how those ideas relate to tech more broadly."

 ## Variety